-Pelvic organ prolapse occurs when the uterus slips out of place and into the vaginal canal (uterine prolapse) or when the vagina bulges inward and downward (vaginal prolapse).
-Sometimes called pelvic organ relaxation, these conditions are typically the result of injury to the organs’ support during childbirth or other strenuous activities.
+Pelvic organ prolapse occurs when the uterus slips out of place and into the vaginal canal (uterine prolapse) or when the bladder bulges downward (cystocele) or when the rectum bulges forward (rectocele).
+Sometimes called pelvic organ relaxation, these conditions are typically the result of injury to the organs’ support system during childbirth or other strenuous activities.

 Many women do not notice these conditions until they reach middle age when their hormones begin to change and their muscle strength decreases.
 Often pelvic prolapse occurs with urinary incontinence.

-The most common types of pelvic organ prolapse are cystocele (dropped bladder), rectocele, uterine and vaginal prolapse.
+The most common types of pelvic organ prolapse are cystocele (dropped bladder), rectocele, and uterine prolapse.

 Risk factors for pelvic organ prolapse